 Many of you have asked for this post.
 How do I choose the right wall to wall carpet?
 And, what are the best carpet colours?
 Well, here is my advice.

 My best advice for choosing the right wall-to-wall carpet is to select a current texture or pattern.
 Like the one in the image above from House Beautiful, natural fibre or “natural fibre look” carpets are a hot trend and for good reason.
 It’s a classic look and introduces some beautiful texture into a room.

-Want a little help choosing the right neutral carpet for your home, check out my eDesign package here.
+Want a little help choosing the right colours for your home, check out my eDesign package here.

-Here is another dramatic room with natural fibre carpet with a pretty herringbone texture below.
+Here is another dramatic room with a natural fibre carpet with a pretty herringbone texture below.

 And a glamorous room with black and gold accents (below).
 Natural fibre carpet can work well with either a rustic casual, or a more refined look.

 Real sisal, jute and seagrass carpets are beautiful, but not so soft underfoot.
 However, you can get a similar look with woven berbers for the best of both worlds.
 Look for a pretty waffle, herringbone or diamond pattern.

 And speaking of pattern, There are lots of great examples of wall to wall carpet with actual pattern like checks, stripes and animal print.
 These look great on stairs which is the first place carpet gets dirty.

 Pretty green grey diamond pattern runner.
 This kind of pattern can also be installed wall to wall

 I specified a herringbone pattern for this stairwell which was a big hit in green: